Fall 2022

 January 27, 2015

-A quick video clip of Dale M. Pollock discussing Alfred Hitchcock’s Stangers on a Train at Arbor Acres, Winston Salem, North Carolina:
+Video clip of Dale M. Pollock discussing Alfred Hitchcock’s Strangers on a Train at Arbor Acres, Winston Salem, North Carolina:

 Dale M. Pollock offers a variety of workshops, seminars and classes, both site-specific and online.
 He has taught How to Watch a Movie at various venues, such as art museums, private clubs, schools and retirement communities.
 This seminar, along with How A Movie Gets Made, can be customized for the Intended audience and venue, such as cruises and Elderhostel.
 The appropriate audiovisual equipment can be provided.
 Dale also offers one day, weekend and week-long workshops in Creative Producing, Film Ethics, and Film History and Appreciation.